Semiconductor – Properties, Types and uses

 The process of adding impurities in the semiconductor is called as doping.
 The main purpose of doing is to increase the numbers of the electrons or holes in the semiconductor crystal.
 Depending upon the impurities added, p-type or n-type semiconductor can be decided.

 When pentavalent impurity added to the semiconductor material, a large number of free electrons are produced in the semiconductor.
 This type of semiconductor called n-type semiconductors.
+You can also refer difference between p type and n type semiconductor material.

 When trivalent impurity added to the semiconductor material, holes are created into the semiconductor.
 This type of semiconductor called n-type semiconductor.

-Application of semiconductor
+Uses of semiconductor

 Semiconductors are extremely useful in making of electronic devices.
 Semiconductors are used to make diode, BJT, MOSFET, photocell, UJT, JFET, TRIAC, DIAC and many others.
 The transistor which is made up from the semiconductor is widely used as an electric switch in circuits.
 It also uses in an amplifier circuit.
 Semiconductors is used in solar technology.
 The temperature sensor which used in air conditioners is made with semiconductor devices.
+You have to check out this detailed- applications of semiconductor

 Hope you know everything about basic properties and types of semiconductor.
 We saw semiconductor is a material which conductivity is lie between conductor and insulator.
 Semiconductors have poor conductivity at low temperature.
 With the increase in the temp, the conductivity of the material increases.
 Silicon and Germanium (Ge) are common semiconductors which are used widely in electronics.